Knotx/knotx/documentation/src/main/wiki/ServiceAdapter.md

 # Service Adapter
 Service Adapter is Component of a system, that mediate communication between Knot.x [[Service Knot|ServiceKnot]] and external services that deliver data injected into template.
-In short, Service Adapter acts as a `proxy` between Knot.x and external services.
+In short, Service Adapter acts as a element translating messages between external services and Knots.

 ## How does it work?
 Service Adapter accepts message with the following data: